 Courses and Credits

-Tibetan Culture and Art, 4 Credits
+Tibetan History and Culture, 4 Credits

 Tibetan Language 101, 4 Credits

 This course is intended as an introduction to modern spoken and written Tibetan.
-By the end of the course, students will be able to understand and speak colloquial Tibetan at the novice level, write the classical dbu can script, and read simple passages.
+By the end of the course, students will be able to understand and speak colloquial Tibetan at the novice level, write the classical dbu can script and read simple passages.
 The course will meet four to five days a week and will include grammar, reading, writing, speaking and oral comprehension.

 Tibetan Buddhist Philosophy and Practice, 4 Credits

 This course covers the fundamentals of Buddhism and more advanced explorations of Mahayana psychology, philosophy, and ethics.

 This course allows students to explore a particular Tibetan Studies-related topic and ends with a major paper.
 Kari Kalve and the local staff supervise the research.

 Mindfulness is a concept and a practice centrally important to Tibetan Buddhism, as well as to many other forms of spirituality, including Quakerism and Hinduism.
 There is increasing research suggesting that mindfulness has a powerful role to play in education.
 In this class students will: learn about innovative research into the benefits of mindfulness practices; learn about and attempt various mindfulness practices including different forms of meditation and yoga; and observe themselves as scholars and citizens of the world.
 Through the lectures, activities and writings for this course, students will integrate their scholarship and experiences on the program.
 This course will be taught by Kari Kalve.

 Students accepted to the program are required to participate in Cross-Cultural Exploration I (1 credit) prior to departure and Cross-Cultural Exploration II (1 credit) after they return.